 The giant troll project

-The Bainbridge Island troll is the first in a series of five gigantic trolls Dambo has built for the Seattle area.
+The Bainbridge Island troll was the first in a series of five gigantic trolls Dambo has built for the Seattle area.
 The other trolls are in West Seattle, Issaquah, Vashon Island, and Ballard.

 About the giant troll project